sr1ch1/apollo-fetcher-stub/README.md

   };
 }
 ```
-3. Create an Apollo test server that is using the a configuration close to your production server.
+3. Create an Apollo test server that is using a configuration close to your production server.
 ```typescript
 // For the integration tests, create a test server that is using
 // the prepared context for the text